andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/core-data-solving-ambiguous-type-redeclaration-of-type.md

 Behind the scenes, Xcode creates files and implements Types for the Entities in your data model.
 It puts them in your derived data folder and automatically traverses this folder to look for Type definitions for Core Data Entities.
 So in order to get your project building again, you need to get rid of those files that Xcode created automatically.

-The &#8220;big hammer&#8221; for this is to simply clear all of your project's derived data.
-To do this, click on the Products menu, hold down the Option key, and click &#8220;Clean build folder&#8230;&#8221;:
+The "big hammer&#8221; for this is to simply clear all of your project's derived data.
+To do this, click on the Products menu, hold down the Option key, and click "Clean build folder&#8230;&#8221;:

 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2017/03/CleanBuildFolder.png" alt="Product -> Press Option Key -> Clean Build Folder..." width="224" height="321" class="alignnone size-full wp-image-13118" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2017/03/CleanBuildFolder.png 224w, https://www.andrewcbancroft.com/wp-content/uploads/2017/03/CleanBuildFolder-209x300.png 209w" sizes="(max-width: 224px) 100vw, 224px" />][7]